MakePixelsWork/CoreBootstrap/README.md

 ## Setup templates

 I've made starter setups available for both the 'builds' as well as 'HTML' files needed to run your CoreBootstrap enabled website.
-These setup files make it easier to create your own versioned compiler and basic website templates.
+These templates make it easier to create your own versioned compiler and basic websites.
 Check the 'template/src/setup' folder for more info.

 ## Resources